Table of contents

 (D) Any reference to a person… (Rule 1.4)

-Where there is a reference to a person, for example where a Member is referred to as ‘he’, this will be deemed to include female persons as well as corporate and unincorporated bodies.
+Where there is a reference to a person this is deemed to include humans as well as corporate and unincorporated bodies.
 A ‘body corporate’ is an entity which is distinct and separate in law from its owners, e.g. a limited liability partnership or a company incorporated under the English Companies Act.
 An unincorporated body is any other body or group of persons, for example an unlimited partnership under English law.

 (E) A person shall be deemed to be the manager or the operator of a Ship… (Rule 1.5)